department-of-veterans-affairs/vets-website/_posts/2015-11-05-why-we-are-designing-in-beta.md

 <!--more-->

-VVeterans have been speaking and we’ve been listening.
+Veterans have been speaking and we’ve been listening.
 You’ve told us VA has too many websites containing too much confusing information.
 You’ve said want a site that’s clear  -- one that’s written in plain language and is easy to use.

 That’s what you’ll find here.